cedvdb/data_state/README.md

-DataState is a micro library to represent the state of data.
+DataState is a micro library to statically type dynamic data, usually data coming from an external data source like a remote server.
+The use case is to make a standard representation of incoming data.

 It contains the following classes:

   - DataState (abstract)
+    - DataUnset
     - DataLoading
     - DataLoaded (abstract)
        - DateExists